Healthy Homes Assessment Pukerua Bay

 Pukerua Bay Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory for all Pukerua Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required to all Pukerua Bay and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the conformance to all Healthy Homes Standards that apply or will apply during the tenancy of the rental property.
+• Property managers and landlords must keep records that prove compliance with each Healthy Homes Standard that apply or will apply during the tenure of the rental property.

-• Property managers and private landlords have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes